matthew-vaught/Exploring-Power-Outage-Durations-Dataset/README.md

 ## Exploratory Data Analysis

 ### Univariate Analysis
-I first performed univariate analysis on the dataset to get a better idea of the characteristics of individual columns.
+I performed univariate analysis on the dataset to get a better idea of the characteristics of individual columns.

 First, I wanted to see what the distributions of my three severity metrics (outage duration, demand loss, number of customers affected) looked like.
 In order to do this, I binned the values of each column and created a histogram to visualize how many observations were in each bin.
 This first plot shows how most of the outage durations are relatively short, lasting less than 1000 minutes.
 <iframe